Everything you Need to Know about Post Holiday Blues

 Is it Quite Normal to Feel these Post Holiday Blues

 Yes!
 After spending weeks of planning, researching and anticipation.
-After sorting out your holiday clothes, accessories, lotions and potions.
+The fun of sorting out your holiday clothes, accessories, lotions and potions.
 After that holiday, that amazing holiday.
 It’s over – been and gone in what feels like a click of the fingers.

 Before you know it, you’re walking through your front door as if you’ve just been out on an errand.
 Oh dear!